trevransom/dend-final-spark/README.md

 - Fill in the dl_template with your own custom details
 - SSH into the EMR cluster and upload your `dl_template.cfg` and `etl.py` files
 - Run `spark-submit etl.py` to initialize the spark job and write the resultant tables to parquet files in your s3 output path

+Data Dictionary

+Immigrant Table (general info on travel from immigrants to the USA) cicid city from city to country from

+temperature
+id
+city
+avg_temperature
+country

+demographic (general city info - populations) (USA only - we’ll use this for population information) id (serial) city state population

+fact table (foreign keys of tables + 1 metric cicid id temp_to_id (this requires aggregation) (from temperature table where temperature city and country equals immigrant USA destination city and country)
+Demographic id (city they moved to) (from demographic table where city and state code equals immigrant destination city and state code (in the arrive city )